mac-codes/CSharpPractice/README.md

     return sum;
 }
 ```

+## Overloaded Method
+An overloaded method is defined with multiple method signatures.

 # Methods
 in C#, methods are functions that belong to a class or object.
 They define the behavior of objects and allow you to perform actions related to the class.